 Missouri Yes

-Montana Some State-owned liquor stores will be closed.
-No liquor sales; beer and wine available.
+Montana Some State-owned liquor stores will be closed and sales at privately-owned stores are restricted to beer and wine.

 Nebraska Yes